International Exchange

 • English Department information:

-Timetable (English dept.) for the upcoming spring semester 2024 is available here.
+Timetable (English dept.) for the upcoming winter semester 2024/5 is available here.

 List of courses and general information for incoming students (list of courses at the English dept., short annotation included)